The Basic Rule

 - The pass will specify the purpose and duration of the visit.

 - Permission to visit the Careers office or the Guidance Counsellor during class requires a “REQUEST TO LEAVE CLASS” form, signed by the subject teacher and obtained in advance.
 The subject teacher is free to grant or to decline this permission, as appropriate.

 - Toilet permissions are not normally given during class time.

-- Except in an emergency, students are not permitted to go to the Health Centre in class time AND without the written permission of the subject teacher.
-The Deputy Principal or Director of Pastoral Care must sight and sign the note before proceeding to the Infirmary.
+- Except in an emergency, students are not permitted to go to the Health Centre during class time AND without the written permission of the subject teacher.
+The Deputy Headmaster must sight and sign the note before proceeding to the Health Centre.
 Minor problems should be attended to during breaks.

 - Students must make physiotherapy appointments outside school hours unless they have an appointment with the College’s Physiotherapist.

 Punctuality is a matter both of good order and of courtesy.
 Late-comers without an explained absence will be issued a Classbook.

 Students show they are proud to be part of the Sacred Heart College community by correctly wearing the school uniform which is appropriate to their level.
 (The uniform is described in detail on the Uniform page).